 Airport transfers.
-(We can arrange collection from Malaga or Granada airport for an additional cost of 45 Euros per person each way.
-The collection time should be no earlier than 4pm, and the return transfer on the day of departure will get into Malaga no earlier than 10am.)
+We can arrange a shared transfer from Malaga airport for the cost of 45 Euros per person each way.
+The collection time should be no later than 4 pm on the day of arrival.
+The transfer on the day of departure will return you to Malaga airport for 10 am.

 Book Your Place on the El Sulayr Short Break

 Joining El Marquesado Trail In June.
 Fantastic ride in the mountains wih breathtaking views all week.
 Riding up to almost 3000 meters.
 Absolutely stunning 🙂 Such well trained and beautiful horses.
 Nice accommodations along the way as well as the food.
 A real pleasure to ride with Dallas and her brother.
 Highly recommended!
 Looking so much forward to my next trail